jaymody/blogposts/2023-02-08-speculative-sampling.md

 # Speculative Sampling
 In **speculative sampling**, we have two models:

-1. A smaller, faster **draft model** (i.e. 7B Chincilla GPT model)
+1. A smaller, faster **draft model** (i.e. 7B Chinchilla GPT model)
-2. A larger, slower **target model** (i.e. 70B Chincilla GPT model)
+2. A larger, slower **target model** (i.e. 70B Chinchilla GPT model)

 Instead of decoding a single token at each iteration, speculative sampling decodes between 1 to $K$ tokens per iteration:

-1. The draft model decodes $K$ tokens auto-regressively.
+1. The draft model decodes $K$ tokens autoregressively.
 2. This new predicted sequence is passed as input to both the draft model and target models to get their respective probability outputs.
-3. Using these probabilties, we determine how many of the predicted $K$ tokens we want to keep based on a **rejection criteria**.
-If a token is rejected, we resample it using a combination of the two distributions and we don't accept any more tokens.
+3. Using these probabilities, we determine how many of the predicted $K$ tokens we want to keep based on a **rejection criteria**.
+If a token is rejected, we resample it using a combination of the two distributions and don't accept any more tokens.
 4. If all $K$ tokens were accepted, we sample an additional final token.

 Here's the full algorithm as defined in the paper: